How To Make Comforting And Delicious Swedish Meatballs

 Instructions

-1. To begin, whisk together the breadcrumbs and eggs until combined
+1. Whisk together the breadcrumbs and eggs until fully combined.

-2. In a separate bowl, mix the ground beef with salt, pepper, paprika, and dried minced onions.
+2. Mix together the ground beef with salt, pepper, paprika, and dried minced onions in a large bowl.

-4. Next, place the meatballs in a hot, buttered cast iron skillet and brown them on all sides.
+4. Heat butter (or olive oil) in a cast iron skillet over medium heat and brown the meatballs on all sides.